Christian Democratic Party (Australia): Formation

 Originally established as the "Call to Australia Party" in 1977, the CDP was founded by a group of Christian ministers, and Fred Nile ran as their candidate.
 These groups had sought to mobilise conservative and evangelical Protestants as an electoral force.
 Nile was elected to the New South Wales Legislative Council in 1981 and the party managed to get a candidate elected at every subsequent New South Wales election until the 2019 state election.

+An earlier party called the 'Christian Democrat Party' contested the 1980 federal election in the seat of Northern Territory and the Senate.

 Retirement of Elaine Nile and election of Gordon Moyes

 In August 2000, it was announced that Elaine Nile would retire due to ill health and be replaced by John Bradford, a former Liberal member of the Australian House of Representatives from Queensland who had defected to the CDP before being defeated at the 1998 Federal election.
 However, this fell through due to disagreements between Fred and Elaine Nile and Bradford.
 Elaine Nile served until 2002, at which time she was replaced by Gordon Moyes of Sydney's Wesley Central Mission.
 Moyes was elected in his own right at the 2003 NSW election.

 In 2004, Moyes suggested Nile make a bid for a Senate seat at the 2004 federal election.
 In that election, Nile achieved 2.6% of the primary vote, but narrowly missed attaining a seat.
 Another rival conservative party, Family First, won a seat in Victoria with 1.9% and a better preference deal.
-With Nile's return to the New South Wales Legislative Council, Moyes began to question the leadership of his former party leader.

 During the 2007 New South Wales state election, the CDP called for a moratorium on Muslim immigration to Australia, seeking to replace them with "persecuted Christians from the Middle East".
 Nile said the moratorium should be in place to allow a study of the effects of Muslim migration.
 "There has been no serious study of the potential effects upon Australia of more than 300,000 Muslims who are already here," he said.
 "Australians deserve a breathing space so the situation can be carefully assessed before Islamic immigration can be allowed to resume.
 In the meantime, Australia should extend a welcoming hand to many thousands of persecuted Christians who are presently displaced or at risk in the Middle East."
 Nile and another CDP candidate Allan Lotfizadeh reported receiving death threats on account of this announcement.

 Fred Nile was re-elected to the New South Wales Legislative Council on 24 March 2007, achieving a vote of 4.4%, the highest for the CDP since 1988.